 The trick is knowing how to find those pennies.

-When looking to start a new savings goal, first ask yourself the following questions.
+When looking to start a new savings goal, you will first need to ask yourself the following questions.

 - What is the money for?